Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Search contributed R packages, sort by package.

-blackbox — by François Rousset, a year ago
+blackbox — by François Rousset, 2 years ago

 Black Box Optimization and Exploration of Parameter Space